Wrecks mapping project

 Whatever your reason for wreck diving the mapping of it will enhance any dive.

-As the name indicates this project has been set up to document and map the chosen wrecks and all their different facets.
+As the name indicates this project what is officially sponsored by Scubapro has been set up to document and map the chosen wrecks and all their different facets.
 Enabling us to give people the best possible information about the wreck before the dive.

 The wrecks we focus on are mainly in the South of Tenerife, with one in the West and one in the North/East part of the island.

-We will publish all the information collected on our website to ensure future and already certified wreck dive enthusiasts get the most out of their diving here in Tenerife.
+We will publish all the information collected on our Wrecks Mapping Facebook page to ensure future and already certified wreck dive enthusiasts get the most out of their diving here in Tenerife.

 Our Scubapro S.E.A. diving center has his own team what is active involved but this project is also aimed at individuals, organizations, groups or clubs, who are enthusiastic wreck divers.
-Their input will be used on our website for use by future and already certified wreck divers.
+All the collected data will be published on our dedicated Facebook page.

 Your dive will not only be enjoyable and interesting, but you will also have the satisfaction of seeing the result of your information gathering on our website.
 We are initially mapping “El Penon” and “El Condesito”.